 A goal conversion time report reveals how long it took contacts to achieve a selected goal from the time they entered your campaign.
 This can be any goal, not just purchases.
 You can measure how long it took them to do anything — open an email, fill out a survey, join your referral program, sign up for a free trial, or complete any other goal you’ve created on your campaign map.

-Knowing how long it takes contacts in your funnel to take an action allows you to plan ahead and set better time-bound goals for your growth.
+Knowing how long it takes contacts in your funnel to take action allows you to plan ahead and set better time-bound goals for your growth.
 It can also help you identify opportunities to push contacts through your funnels faster if it is taking too long for them to take the next step.

 Goal conversion time reporting also comes in handy for managing your campaign promotion budget.
 By determining when you can expect new leads to convert, you’ll better understand how long your payback period might be from a campaign.